Roth 403(b): An opportunity to take advantage of tax-free income in your future

 • cannot contribute to a Roth IRA due to income limits;

-• are young and in lower income tax brackets than they might be in retirement;
+• are young and in lower income tax brackets than you might be in retirement;

 • view tax hikes as inevitable; and/or